delving/sip-creator/README.markdown

 * Validate the output of the mapping against the target record structure using the XSD, to ensure that the dataset is ready for using on the CultureHub

-* After validation, the dataset can be uploaded to the CultureHub at any time
+* After validation, the dataset can be uploaded to the CultureHub

 * Indexing of the dataset for search and navigation is done via the web interface of the CultureHub